-A savory breakfast is a nice change around here.
+A savory breakfast is a nice change around here, especially lovely for a Sunday brunch.
 This quiche with mushrooms, peppers, spinach, and feta cheese would be good any time of day though.
 Inspired by an Esalen recipe, it’s a flexible pastry and egg dish that can work nicely with a variety of your favorite meats, cheese, or veggies.
 Feel free to adapt to your taste!

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.